PEC Board of Directors

 In 2014, Barbara was awarded 2014 UK Community Energy ‘Volunteer of the Year’ Award.
 Barbara was a founder Director of PEC and has served on the Board since 2013.
-She is also a Director of PEC Renewables.
+She is currently Deputy Chair and is also a Director of PEC Renewables.

 Councillor Michael Leaves

 Councillor Michael Leaves was born in, and has lived all his life in Plymouth, and has been self-employed within the care sector for the past 27 years.
 He is currently the Cabinet Member for Strategic Street Services and Environment for Plymouth City Council, and has been a Conservative Councillor for Plymstock Radford for 16 years.

 Michael brings with him experience of this sector, having been a Cabinet Member in the previous Conservative administration between 2007 and 2012, with responsibility for tackling climate change.

 Michael has been Plymouth City Council’s representative on the PEC Board since 2016.

 For many years Simon has been advising on and delivering power generation projects that reduce both emissions and costs for clients.
 He is managing director of the Devon Power Group of companies.
 Among this group Devon Power Ltd is a specialist renewable energy developer with projects across the Southwest of England and beyond.
 Through Devon Power Simon has enabled clients to realize the potential of their property and assets in generating and utilising renewable power or improving energy efficiency.